Parvane-gith/1_December_25/README.md

 # 1_December_25
-Hello, this is Parvina, I'm learning GitHub.Now I am enetering using commands Linux
+Hello, this is Parvina, I'm learning GitHub.Now I am enetering using commands Linux.
+Working on Linux commands.